Unlike workers, self-employed business owners and freelancers often need to figure out their retirement plans on their own.

 3. SEP IRA

-Designed for both self-employed workers and small-business owners, Simplified Employee Pension (SEP) plans allow you to set aside income for retirement without the enrollment and operating fees of conventional retirement plans.
+Designed for both self-employed workers and small-business owners, Simplified Employee Pension plans (SEP IRA) allow you to set aside income for retirement without the enrollment and operating fees of conventional retirement plans.
 This is a common option when setting up a simple match plan for employees.

 4. SIMPLE IRA